jpgough/advent-of-tdd/README.md

 ## Exercise 4

 Were you able to get your first `Star`?
 If the result wasn't correct try taking a look at our `Solution` we have change the `day1-elf-calories.txt` to our personal input so you should get an anser of `70613`.
-If you don't try comparing your answer to ours to see where you may have gone wrong.
+If you don't try comparing your `Solution` implementation to ours to see where you may have gone wrong.

 ### A New Part of the Problem